 Stripe Billing

-The plugin provides Stripe billing with a polymorphic Billable mixin, subscriptions, one-time payments, checkout, invoices, refunds, and webhook handling.
+The @beeblock/svelar-stripe plugin provides Stripe billing with a polymorphic Billable mixin, subscriptions, one-time payments, checkout, invoices, refunds, guarded admin endpoints, and signed webhook handling.

 Setup